FrederikRothe/BDSA-LitExplorer/README.md

 - Have fun!

 ## Testing teams
-If you want to add play around with adding and removing team members, here are some predefined ones:
+If you want to add play around with adding and removing team members, here are some predefined ones.
 - Nadja Brix Koch: 7ae4939f-b0be-42a1-a18e-c0dffd04f57d
 - Theis HS: 0bee8cf0-a1c6-4eb5-bd63-ef02e2431526
 - FrederikRothe: 0561a5ed-2923-44fa-9ec6-d89ea6ff1b24